SAP/accessibility-design-tools/README.md

 The Accessibility Design Tools Figma plugins offer a subset of annotations of the Accessibility Design Tools Figma library for Designers.
 They are intended to annotate accessibility-relevant information in application and control visual and interaction design before handover to development.

-[Documentation of the Accessibility Design Tools library](https://experience.sap.com//wp-content/uploads/files/guidelines/Uploads/Accessibility/AccessibilityDesignToolsDocumentation.pdf) is located in experience.sap.com.
+[Documentation of the Accessibility Design Tools Figma library](https://experience.sap.com//wp-content/uploads/files/guidelines/Uploads/Accessibility/AccessibilityDesignToolsDocumentation.pdf) is located in experience.sap.com.

 ## Requirements and Setup

 The plugin sources have to be installed in a typical project structure for Figma Plugin development with an IDE like VS Code.
 Please note that the required Figma node _modules subdirectory to run the plugins is NOT part of this distribution and should be created as part of the code setup according to Figma plugin development documentation.

-For more details, please contact the respective [Figma plugin development documentation](https://www.figma.com/plugin-docs/)
+For more details, please contact the respective [Figma plugin development documentation](https://www.figma.com/plugin-docs/).

 ## Support, Feedback, Contributing